 ****Please review the entire application before beginning to input your answers.
-You MUST submit the correct attachments in order for your application to be processed.
+You MUST submit the four attachments in order for your application to be processed.
 Use the Save and Continue Later function if you do not have all four documents to attach right now.****

 Below you will find the form to apply for a service dog from Canine Assistants.
 Please complete all required fields and read below for more information regarding the application process.